wd60622/conjugate/docs/examples/plotting.md

 ---
 # Plotting Distributions

 All the distributions can be plotted using the `plot_pdf` and `plot_pmf` methods.
 The `plot_pdf` method is used for continuous distributions and the `plot_pmf` method is used for discrete distributions.

+Similarly, all distributions have a `plot_cdf` method for plotting the cumulative distribution function.

 There is limited support for some distributions like the `Dirichlet` or those without a `dist` scipy.

 ```python